 🐝 Pollination: Peppers require pollination.
 Flowers develop 4-6 weeks after sprouting.
 Remove the first set of flower buds that grow to encourage root and foliage development.
 When the next flowers appear, hand-pollinate them by gently shaking the entire plant to replicate the effects of wind, or gently disturb the inside of blossoms with your finger or a small brush.

-Support: Use a Plant Belt to support the plant and its heavy fruit as it matures, as each pepper can reach 8-9 inches in length!
+Support: We suggest using our Plant Belt to support the plant and its heavy fruit as it matures, as it can grow quite tall.

 ✂️ Pruning: These peppers require pruning.
-Snip away yellow or brown leaves if they appear, and trim branches to ensure the plant stays within the Gardyn’s light.
-Check the roots monthly and trim any that are brown or extending past the yPod.
+Snip away yellow or brown leaves if they appear, and trim branches to ensure the plant stays within your Gardyn’s light.
+We also suggest checking the roots monthly and trimming any that are brown or extending past the yPod.